-There is a line in one of the prayer texts at liturgy that refers to “weapons of self-restraint.”
+There is a line in one of the prayers at liturgy that refers to “weapons of self-restraint.”
 It caught my attention for its juxtaposition of what seem to be opposites.
 If I did word association, I don’t think I’d ever come up with self-restraint as an example of a weapon.
-But the people who write these prayers are poets as well as liturgical theologians, so they can get pretty creative.
+But the people who write these prayers include poets as well as liturgical theologians, so they can get pretty creative.
 They also like to challenge the people in the pews.

 For Lent, the usual arsenal of weapons contains prayer, fasting, and alms-giving.
 Those are the traditional things that lead you to forgiveness and repentance and, in the end, a better self.
 And that’s the goal: to become a better human being.
 I told my class that the other day and they looked at me.
 They’re business students.

 So I am trying to become a better human being, which is easy when it comes to repentance but just about impossible with forgiveness.
 Do I really want to forgive that colleague who acted like an absolute ass to me?
 Or the relative whose goal in life, apparently, is to cut me to ribbons with his tongue?
 It seems as if the weapons I need should be measured in calibers, not self-restraint.
 Then there’s forgiveness of self, but I won’t go there since you can’t mention that nowadays without fourteen experts popping up to tell you what you already know and charging you for it.

 So, there I was walking down the street, minding my own business, when a deaf and mute man comes up and starts signaling and grunting that he is hungry.
 He makes this sweeping gesture with his arms as if he is Hoss Cartwright and really hungry.
 Actually, that’s an exaggeration.
 He was a wispy guy who looked homeless and on amphetamines.
 To quote Pope Francis, who am I to judge?